ccbhj/gendsl/README.md

 # gendsl
-`gendsl` provides a DSL in [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) style  and allows you to customize your own expressions so that you can integrate it into your own golang application without accessing any lexer or parser.
+`gendsl` provides a framework to create a DSL in [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) style and allows you to customize your own expressions so that you can integrate it into your own application without accessing any lexer or parser.

 ## ✨ Features
-- ⌨️ **Highly customizable**: Invoke your own golang functions in the DSL and actually define your own expressions like 'if-then-else', 'switch-case'.
+- ⌨️ **Highly customizable**: Inject your own golang functions in the DSL and actually define your own expressions like 'if-then-else', 'switch-case'.
 - 🔌 **Easy and lightweight**: Syntax with simplicity and explicity, easy to learn.
+- 🌐 **Option value**: Option value syntax like [Racket](https://docs.racket-lang.org/rebellion/Option_Values.html) for data description.
-- 🎯 **Value injection**: Access and inject any pre-defined variables/functions in the DSL.
+- 🎯 **Value injection**: Access and inject any variables/functions in your DSL.
 - 🔎 **Lexical scope**: Variable name reference are lexical-scoped.

 ## 📦 Installation